Remember when Cher wore a towering feather headdress at the 1986 Oscars?

 The mastermind behind both audacious ensembles was "Sultan of Sequins" Bob Mackie, a designer who cut his teeth as a Hollywood sketch artist -- it was Mackie who drew the shimmering gown Marilyn Monroe was sewn into to sing a breathy "Happy Birthday" to President Kennedy in 1962.

 He went on to dress Diana Ross in a tornado of red ruffles, RuPaul as a glitter ball-angel and Elton John as Donald Duck.
-But his partnership with Cher was a true match made in rhinestones -- subtlety has never been in either's playbook.
+But his partnership with Cher was a true match made in rhinestones -- subtlety has never been in either's style playbook.

 Their collaboration stretches back five decades to 1967, when Cher guest-starred on "The Carol Burnett Show," where Mackie worked as costume designer.
 The singer was still in the hippie phase of her fashion evolution as one half of Sonny & Cher -- fur vests, denim bell-bottoms and heavy kohl eyeliner.